Keychron/zgm/README.md

 Open source gaming mouse firmware built on Zephyr RTOS.

-`zgm` is intended to be a flexible firmware foundation for gaming mice, with a focus on low-latency input, hardware extensibility, and customizable device behavior.
+`ZGM` is intended to be a flexible firmware foundation for gaming mice, with a focus on low-latency input, hardware extensibility, and customizable device behavior.
 The long-term goal is to provide a clean platform for building and iterating on modern mouse features without being locked into a closed firmware stack.

 ## Project Goals